How Do I Use Social Media Effectively in Senior Living?

 Adding to the Toolbox

-The addition of social media to your marketing toolbox will only help you reach your goals and your audience more effectively.
+Adding social media to your marketing toolbox will help you reach your goals and audience more effectively.
 You can use the same, or slightly modified, content from your internal newsletters, e-blasts, print materials, and more to post on social media.
 C&C can manage your content strategy and advise communities on what to write and when to post it.

 For example, if you are promoting an event to friends and family via e-blast, you could also turn the content of the email into a Facebook event.